DO-Solutions/do-kubernetes/wordpress-nfs/README.md

 Once the NFS server has been provision give it a couple of minutes to complete the Cloud-Config scritps.
 You can ssh into NFS server and run the following commands to check if Cloud-Config executed as expected.

+The following command checks the status of the NFS server.

 ```
 systemctl status nfs-server
 ```
+The following command checks that the exports file was written to.

 ```
 cat /etc/exports